chronakis/speed-monitor-bot/README.md

 1. `auth-confi.js`: Copy the file `auth-config.js.template` into `auth-config.js`
 2. Edit `auth-config.js` and replace your api keys and secrets.
 You can leave twitter for later.
 3. `bot-confi.js`: Copy the file `bot-config.js.template` into `bot-config.js`
+4. Set a `bbox`: This means bounding box and it is the rectangle on the map that we will be requesting data for.
+   * Update: The latest explore commit allows you to set the current map as a bounding box.
-4. Set a `bbox`: This is the bounding box.
-Go to [here](https://developer.here.com/documentation/examples/rest/traffic/traffic-flow-bounding-box) and draw a bouding box (click at the parameters section, bbox input to pop out the map).
+   * If you need a different shape, go to [here maps](https://developer.here.com/documentation/examples/rest/traffic/traffic-flow-bounding-box) and draw a bouding box (click at the parameters section, bbox input to pop out the map).
 Copy the value from the text box and paste it to the bot-config.js, bbox (inside the quotes).
 5. Start the server.
 From the command line, inside the project's folder run `http-server`.
 This will run the http-server in port 8080.
 If you need another port, use `http-server --port=8000` or whatever suits you.
 6. Open your browser and type: `http://localhost:8080/explore.html`.
 This will load the explorer.